deckerweb/toolbar-extras/readme.txt

 == Changelog ==

+= 1.1.1 - 2018-04-20 =
+* New: Added theme support for "Kava Theme" (free, by Zemez & CrocoBlock)
+* New: Added plugin support for "WidgetKit for Elementor" (free, by Themesgrove)
+* New: Added plugin support for "Genesis Extender" (Premium, by Cobalt Apps)
+* Tweak: Added new settings to plugin support for "Extra Privacy for Elementor" (free, by Marian Heddesheimer)
+* Tweak: Removed "Widget" Template type from Add New items (Elementor Pro), as Widgets (Global Widgets) cannot be created that way at all (only from the Live Builder itself)
+* Tweak: Updated `.pot` file plus all German translations (formal, informal)
+* Fix: Proper template type for "New Page Template with Builder" (Elementor Core)
+* Fix: Proper array for the 'tbex_filter_elementor_template_types' filter
+* Fix: Changed update settings functionality & checks for the new options added in v1.1.0
+* Fix: Add Thickbox JS & CSS on settings page if needed (for video tour)

 = 1.1.0 - 2018-04-18 =
 * New: Successfully tested with Elementor Pro 2.0 final release (and many Beta versions before)
 * New: Successfully tested with "Laragon" app on Windows 10 - automatic detection of local sites with `.test` domain worked great